Computational-Biology-TUe/Julia-sysbio-workshop/README.md

 Here you will find some instructions on how to make sure the code from this repository can run on your computer.
 The workshop is built to fully work with Julia versions $\geq$ 1.8.
 In this instruction, we will assume you are installing Julia 1.9, but any other version is installed in a similar way.

-Oops... this cat decided to sit on the rest of this Readme...
+Oops... this cat decided to sit on this part of the Readme...
 Please hang on while we move it.
 ```
                  meow -    ╱| 、
                           (˚ˎ。7